jedisct1/rust-jwt-simple/README.md

 let key_pair = RS384KeyPair::from_pem(private_pem_file_content)?;
 let public_key = RS384PublicKey::from_pem(public_pem_file_content)?;
 ```

+RSA keys must be between 2048 and 4096 bits long.
+Invalid or unsupported keys are rejected when loaded.

 Token creation and verification work the same way as with `HS*` algorithms, except that tokens are created with a key pair, and verified using the corresponding public key.